Waldensians: United States

 Since colonial times there have been Waldensians who sailed to America, as marked by the presence of them in New Jersey and Delaware.
 Many Waldensians, having escaped persecution in their homelands by making their way to the tolerant Dutch Republic, crossed the Atlantic to start anew in the New Netherland colony, establishing the first church in North America on Staten Island in 1670.

-In the late 19th century many Italians, among them Waldensians, emigrated to the United States.
+In the late nineteenth century many Italians, among them Waldensians, emigrated to the United States.
 They founded communities in New York City; Boston; Chicago; Monett, Missouri; Galveston, Texas; Rochester, New York; Hunter, Utah; and Ogden, Utah.
 The Monett congregation was among the first to be established in the United States, in 1875, by some 40 settlers who had formed the original South American settlement in Uruguay in the 1850s.
 With the outbreak of the Uruguayan Civil War they had fled violence in the Uruguayan countryside, traveling first back to Europe then across the Northern Atlantic to New York and by train to southern Missouri.
 Waldensians living in the Cottian Alps region of Northern Italy continued to migrate to Monett until the early 1900s, augmenting the original colony, and founded another, larger settlement in Valdese, North Carolina, in 1893.
 The first Waldenses settled in North Carolina in 1893.
 Both the Monett and Valdese congregations use the name Waldensian Presbyterian Church.

 In 1853 a group of approximately 70 Waldensians, including men, women, and children, left their homes in the Piedmont Valleys and migrated to Pleasant Green, Hunter, and Ogden, Utah, after being converted to Mormonism by Lorenzo Snow.
 These Waldensians maintained their cultural heritage, while passing on their mixture of Mormon and Waldensian faiths to their descendants.
 Their descendants still consider themselves both Mormon and Waldensian, and have met occasionally over the many decades to celebrate both heritages.